Baptist High School

-Baptist High School, often abbreviated as BHS, is a prominent all-boys secondary school in Nigeria.
-The school is located in the Borokiri neighbourhood of Port Harcourt, Rivers State and was founded in the late 1940s.
+Baptist High School, often abbreviated as BHS, is a Baptist secondary school located in the Borokiri neighbourhood of Port Harcourt, Rivers State, Nigeria.
+It is affiliated with the Nigerian Baptist Convention.

+History

+It was founded in the late 1940s.

 BHS was among the mission schools taken over by the military government after the civil war.
 It was returned to the Baptist Mission in 2006 in compliance with the Rivers State Education (Return of Schools) law, 2005.